GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 * ``User`` and ``AuthorizationProfile``
 * ``User`` and ``AtomicPermission``
 * ``AuthorizationProfile`` and ``BlueprintPermission``
+* ``ApplicationToken`` and ``AuthorizationProfile``

-This structure helps to create unique blueprint and atomic permissions and relate users to these objects.
+This structure helps to create unique blueprint and atomic permissions and relate users and applications to these objects.

 .. _authorization_import_export: